mglantz/c_vm/README.md

 ## Example deployment
 Below, a test deployment of a RHEL8 VM.
 It's available for SSH within less than 7 seconds.
 Follow the instructions below to do this yourself.
-Feel free to contribute improvements to rhel8-base.toml and qcow2.ks if you manage to do it faster than 6.5 seconds :-)
+Feel free to contribute improvements to rhel8-base.toml and qcow2.ks if you manage to optimize anything.

 ```
 [mglantz@darkred templates]$ time sudo c_vm mtest15